Home :: Women's Travel Clothing :: The Travel Skirt (This page contains affiliate links)

 You'll find it at Amazon

 One skirt I have to talk about because it's so controversial is the Macabi skirt.
 I can't show it to you because I don't have their permission to use a photograph but you'll find some here.
 This is a skirt that converts into pants and shorts.
 I tried one on and looked like a stuffed penguin.
-A tall friend of mine, on the other hand, was able to carry it off well.
-It's one of those skirts that you either love or hate but versatile it is.
+A tall friend of mine, on the other hand, was able to carry it off well, and they have several styles worth looking at.
+It's one of those skirts that you either love or hate but versatile it is, perfect for conservative countries.

 So now: why would you even think of wearing a travel skirt?